macs30200-s22/The-Influence-of-Investor-Sentiment-on-Stock-Volatility-Empirical-Tests-from-the-Financial-Social-M/README.md

 ```

 ## Initial Findings
-Compare with plots of GOOGL'S sentiment scores and volatility in one month period, the plots shows both of them have similar trend and goes up in the end of the month.
+As the figures shown, the blue line represents the change of investor sentiment, and the red line represents the change of stock volatility.
+Compare with plots of GOOGL'S sentiment scores and volatility in one month period, the plots shows both of them have similar trend and goes up in the end of the month. b

 ![image](https://github.com/macs30200-s22/replication-materials-YLHan97/blob/main/Data%20Visualization/sentiment_score_googl.png)